Hands-On Exercise, Step 2: Understanding the outcomes

 We can use the gridded population data from Gridded Population of the World, since the weather data is not very high resolution.
 Download it from https://sedac.ciesin.columbia.edu/data/set/gpw-v3-population-count.

-This is global data, so it will be useful to clip it to the US and aggregate it to the scale of the weather.
+Although this is US-specific data, the coverage extends far beyond the contiguous US.
+It will be useful to clip it more tightly and aggregate it to the scale of the weather.
 We also need it in NetCDF format, for the aggregation step.
 Again, this code assumes that it is being run from a directory code, sister to the data directory.

 library(raster)